This month was great. I read a lot of books, I posted my first discussion post, I had a two-week holiday and I went on a trip to Amsterdam!

 I did not like this book, I was very disappointed.
 I expected empowerment and girl love, but instead I got very little of that.
 I think my main problem with this book was Willowdean, the main character.
 She was annoying, self-involved and judging of others she found lesser than herself.
 I gave this book 1 out of five stars, maybe 1.5 if I’m generous.
 I really didn’t like it.
 For more in-depth thoughts, you can check out my review.
 I explain why I didn’t like this book better there.

 Everything, Everything by Nicola Yoon

 Next I read and really enjoyed this book.
-I had heard fabulous things about this book and I’m glad it didn’t disappoint, I gave it five out of five stars. although I was spoiled for one of the big things in the book ( Damn you movie trailer!), it still kept me up one night.
+I had heard fabulous things about it and I’m glad it didn’t disappoint in terms of enjoyment.
+I gave it three out of five stars.
+Although I was spoiled for one of the big things in the book ( Damn you movie trailer!), it still kept me up one night.
 I really liked the characters, the doodles and how much Maddie loved books.
 I guessed the ending not to far into the book, but that didn’t bother me.
 Rather I was proud that I had.
-However, the represetation in this book is problematic.
+However, the representation in this book is problematic.
 I highly recommend watching this video by Annie Elainey.
 She explains way better than I could do it.

 The Little Prince by Antoine de Saint-Exupéry

 I was browsing the library when I came across this book. immediately I became nostalgic.
 I had read this book several times when I was little and I remember really liking it.
 Wee did a lot of things involving this book in my school.
 As it had been years since I last read it, I found a comfortable chair in the library and I started to read.
 Now that I’m a bit older, I saw the story through new eyes, but I still loved it.
 This book will always hold a special place in my heart.
 5 out of 5 stars.

 The Raven King by Maggie Stiefvater ( The Raven Cycle #4)